What is the role of human resource management in an organization?

 Most organizations will have dedicated training for employees, from new hire induction training to providing leadership training to promoted staff members, and everything in between.
 A key aspect of a HR department is to facilitate workplace training, to make sure adequate training is being provided but also to encourage the ongoing development of employees through relevant training courses or workshops.
 Promoting employee development can play a significant role in staff retention and engagement and is a vital part of how a successful organization operates.

-These five responsibilities traditionally made up the main functions of a HR department, however, we're now seeing a HR team that's more empowered, that enjoys a seat at the boardroom table, that's a key player in strategic planning.
+The five responsibilities discussed in the previous section are closely linked to these theories and are traditionally made up the main functions of a HR department.
+We're now seeing a HR team that's more empowered, that enjoys a seat at the boardroom table, that's a key player in strategic planning.
 After all, the HR department will often have an unrivaled knowledge of an organization's greatest asset – its employees.
+This is why human resource management is important to all managers across the organisation.

 Advances in technology have led to the automation of certain procedures once performed by dedicated members of the HR team.
 Freed up, these team members have more time to focus on adding value to the business and driving strategic change.
 They are now being relied on to provide valuable insight into increasing efficiencies, implementing new policies, suggesting areas where improvements can be made and making sure structural changes are implemented with minimal impact.